MatthewJDavis/matthewjdavis.github.io/_posts/2017-08-17-pester-chef.md

 I've been learning chef for configuration management through their excellent learning resources at [learnchef.io].
 It's a great way to learn chef and has some excellent resources and tutorials that cover Linux and Windows configuration management with chef.

-I've completed a number of the tracks and I'm currently working through the [Local Development and Testing] track and although inspec was cool, I'd much prefer to run integration tests with Pester, the PowerShell testing framework (which I'm also learning and incorporating it as much as possible).
+I've completed a number of the tracks and I'm currently working through the [Local Development and Testing] track and although inspec was cool, I'd much prefer to run integration tests with [Pester], the PowerShell testing framework (which I'm also learning and incorporating it as much as possible).

 It took me a bit of time and googling to get this up and running but it's easy once you know how, so here's an overview.
 You'll need: